darielrll/unity-pong-tutorial/README.md

 # Key things learned
  - create a new input for a second player
  - add physics to a ball to be able to bouncing
+ - add key listener method to quit when key press